Varietal Composition: 100% Assyrtiko

 Soil: Medium-textured clayey-sandy

-Tasting Characteristics: Pale yellow color with golden hints and a small turbidity.
-Aromas of white-fleshed fruits, quince, small white flowers green apple and honey.
-It is full bodied and fatty in the mouth, with balanced acidity and long
+Tasting Characteristics: Pale yellow color with golden hints and a light turbidity.
+Aromas of stone fruits, quince, white flowers, green apple and honey.
+It is full bodied and fatty in the mouth, with good acidity and a long finish.

 Today the vineyard of Domaine Chatzivariti consists of 120 acres .
 Emphasizing the quality of the grapes , soil fertility and environmental protection organic farming was chosen .Chatzivaritis Estate focuses on the Greek varieties of Xinomavro, Negoska, Roditis and Assyrtico, and also cultures the popular Sauvignon Blanc , Merlot , Chardonnay and Cabernet Sauvignon in smaller areas.